Canada Study Visa for Diploma: Requirements, Eligibility, Process & Documents for Indians

 Canada Study Visa for Diploma is a temporary resident study permit issued by IRCC to international applicants admitted to a college-level diploma program at a Canadian Designated Learning Institution.
 It covers 1-year certificate, 2-year diploma, 3-year advanced diploma, and post-graduate diploma pathways at public colleges such as Seneca, Humber, Centennial, George Brown, Conestoga, Sheridan, BCIT, Algonquin, Fanshawe, and Douglas College.
 Diploma programs are applied, career-focused credentials that give Indian students direct access to Canadian trades, technology, health, and business occupations.

 Diploma applicants must obtain a Provincial Attestation Letter (PAL) before submitting their study permit application — unlike master's-level streams, college diploma applicants are not exempt from the federal study-permit cap.
 Financial proof requires CAD 22,895 per year in living costs (effective September 1, 2025) on top of tuition.
 The application fee is CAD 150 with CAD 85 for biometrics, and the Student Direct Stream (SDS) closed on November 8, 2024, so all Indian applicants now file through the regular stream.
-Post-Graduation Work Permit eligibility is tied to field-of-study alignment for college graduates (effective November 1, 2024), and Public-Private Partnership (PPP) college diplomas no longer qualify for a PGWP since September 2024.
+Post-Graduation Work Permit eligibility is tied to field-of-study alignment for college graduates, and Public-Private Partnership (PPP) college diplomas no longer qualify for a PGWP for programs started on or after May 15, 2024.

 Who can apply for Canada Study Visa for Diploma?